Terms of Service

 - Our standard payment terms are NET 21, unless otherwise stated on your invoice’s due date.

-- We accept most major credit cards and bank checks.
+- We accept most major credit cards and bank or cashier’s checks.

 - Due to the nature of the services we provide, we do not offer refunds for any reason.

-We will always strive to work with our clients in order to ensure that payment terms are being met.
-The following are additional terms for past-due invoices:
+We strive to work with our clients to ensure that payment terms are being met.

 - After 30 day(s), we reserve the right to take offline anything resulting from the unpaid work.